 How many days should I spend in Osaka?

-When is the best time to visit Osaka / Kansai region?
+When is the best time to visit Osaka and the Kansai region?

-Much like the rest of Japan, you can aim to visit during the Sakura season or during the Autumn foliage season.
-Click on the respective blog posts for predicted times as they change every year.
-Keep in mind these seasons would be peak tourism time, so it will be very crowded, but beautiful!
+Much like the rest of Japan, you can aim to visit during the Sakura season or during the Autumn foliage season for the most beautiful time of the year.
+Click on the respective blog posts for predicted peak times as they change every year.
+Keep in mind these seasons would be peak tourism time, so it will be very crowded, but it will be beautiful!

 How do I get to Osaka?